 Outcomes focused: The focus is on achieving a shared educational outcome co-created during the co-design process.

 Brand and her team used conversational interviews transcribed verbatim for analysis.
-The data were analysed in an organic iterative approach to develop shared understandings.
+An organic iterative approach to data analysis developed shared understandings.
 Artefacts were also used in the process for eliciting sensory triggers for participants and for developing vignettes.

 Title of the article is, A research approach for co-designing education with healthcare consumers.
 It has a mental health education focus, but the methods are applicable in other fields.